kubernetes/enhancements/keps/sig-ui/5008-headlamp/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-5008: Introducing Kubernetes Desktop
+# KEP-5008: Move Headlamp to the SIG UI

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good